smoke-you/pyLiveKML/README.md

 The current version on PyPi is 0.0.4, from August 2022.
 I can't update it (yet) because I can't access my PyPi account (yet).
 Hopefully soon, pretty please PyPi :)

+# Currency, in General

+I'm currently working on a major update to 1.0.0, including:

+1. Adding in all of the KML (and KML extension) classes defined by Google.

+2. Reworking inheritance to minimize the amount of class-specific behaviour.

+3. Ensuring that classes can be instantiated directly, as well as via the live feed mechanism using `<NetworkLinkControl>` tags.
+Added a "simple" eval app to this end.

+The update work has completely broken the live update mechanism, and invalidated much of the documentation (such as it was).
+Live update will be restored before the 1.0.0 release, but documentation may trail somewhat.

 # What is pyLiveKML?

 pyLiveKML is an implementation of Google's